 Philadelphia knows its coffee.
 From expert pour-overs to signature roasts, coffee fans here have numerous options for where to satisfy their caffeine craving.
 Some spots offer a great place to work, others partner with local bakeries to provide tasty bites, and others focus on sharing their love of a carefully-crafted cup.
-Keep reading to learn all about the best coffee shops in Philadelphia.
+We’ve visited lots of coffee shops around Philadelphia in our quest to find a great cup.
+These are some of our favorites.

 Green Line Cafe

-Green Line’s organic fair trade coffee is roasted with zero emissions in West Philly, a commitment to sustainability that’s at the heart of the company.
+Green Line’s organic fair trade coffee is roasted in West Philly, a commitment to sustainability that’s at the heart of the company.
 Their wide selection of coffee and espresso drinks is available with homemade muffins, cookies, breakfast sandwiches, and more.
+They also have a range of vegan options wider than most coffee places.
 Locations: 43rd & Baltimore; 4th & Gaskill; 17th & Arch; 37th & Lancaster; 45th & Locust

 Gran Caffe L’Aquila